 Reviewing your credit report at least once a year is an important part of managing your personal finances.
 Ensuring the information contained in the report is accurate can help you when making a large purchase, such as buying a new vehicle or applying for a mortgage.

-Many employers now check prospective employees’ credit reports as well, so if you’re currently in the market for a new job, you’ll want to thoroughly review your report for any errors and inaccuracies.
+Many employers now check prospective employees’ credit reports, so if you’re currently in the market for a new job, be sure to review your report for any errors and inaccuracies.

 Obtaining your Credit Report

 You can get a free copy of your credit report at annualcreditreport.com or by calling 1-877-322-8228.

 Through April, 2022, you may check your credit report as often as once a week at annualcreditreport.com.
 This is so consumers can easily manage and monitor their credit during the ongoing COVID-19 pandemic.

 The three major credit bureaus are allowing the service to continue for the new year.